-State Department Safety Info
+U.S. State Department Safety Info

 The United States Department of State provides general travel tips for students who are planning to travel and/or study abroad.
+You can enroll in the Department’s STEP program which allows you to get updates from the nearest U.S. embassy or consulate.

 In addition, the Department of State issues three types of official information pertaining to travel abroad:

 Travel Warnings are issued when the State Department decides, based on all relevant information, to recommend that Americans avoid travel to a certain country.
+Bates requires that a Special Waiver and Acknowledgement be signed by the student and a parent/guardian when participating in off-campus study in a country for which a Travel Warning has been issued by the U.S. Department of State

 Travel Alerts are a means to disseminate information about terrorist threats and other relatively short-term and/or trans-national conditions posing significant risks to the security of American travelers.
 They are made at any time there is a perceived threat with Americans in particular as a target group.
 In the past, Public Announcements have been issued to deal with short-term coups, bomb threats to airlines, violence by terrorists and anniversary dates of specific terrorist events.